1 / 10

 The advantages of the Grandland X's SUV body are plain to see when you get in the back because there's room for tall adults in the rear even if there are adults of a similar height sitting up front and, even with the space-eating panoramic roof fitted, there's no shortage of headroom.
 Sure, with three in the back it's a bit of a squeeze, but there's room in the footwells for everyone's feet and you won't feel as squashed as you do in a similarly sized hatchback.

 Passengers in the back also get their own air vent as well as a 12V socket and USB plug, plus a centre armrest with two cupholders and a hatch to feed skis through from the boot.
-Meanwhile, you'll find two Isofix points for fitting child seats on the outer rear seats as well as on the front passenger seat.
+Meanwhile, you'll find two ISOFIX points for fitting child seats on the outer rear seats as well as on the front passenger seat.

 The boot is just as practical as the back seat.
-Wiggle your foot under the bumper (on top-of-the-range Elite Nav models) and the tail gate opens electrically – handy if your hands are full – to reveal a 514-litre load bay (390 litres in hybrids) that is boxy, wide and easy-to-load despite a small lip.
+Wiggle your foot under the bumper (on top-of-the-range Elite Nav models) and the tailgate opens electrically – handy if your hands are full – to reveal a 514-litre load bay (390 litres in hybrids) that is boxy, wide and easy-to-load despite a small lip.

 Folding the back seats is easy – you yank a couple of levers in the sides of the boot and they fall down under their own weight to reveal a completely flat floor and a total capacity of 1652 litres (1528 litres in the hybrid).
 There's also a small storage space to hide valuable under the floor, which disappears if you specify the optional £110 spare wheel.

 In terms of smaller storage areas, the Vauxhall has plenty.
 All the doors have large pockets that can swallow bottles of water, there's a deep cubby under the front seat centre armrest – you'll find the wireless charging pad here in cars that have it – and there are two cup holders next to the gear stick.
-They only annoyance is the small glovebox which is split in half by the fusebox in right-hand drive cars.
+The only annoyance is the small glovebox which is split in half by the fusebox in right-hand drive cars.

 What engines and gearboxes are available in the Vauxhall Grandland X?